-- A thesis is a series of related arguments, building one on top of another, that seek to establish a proposition (research question or statement) in such a way that the proposition cannot be (easily) refuted. - The subject of your PhD should not simply be an application (although this may be the evaluation medium). - Generic research statements: - > X is good for Y (in the context of Z). - > X can be extended to achieve Y (in the context of Z). - The application of X to Y produces an improved result (in the context of Z). - \succ The adoption of X facilitates Y (in the context of Z). - > An X approach to the problem of Y avoids the need for Z.
+- A thesis is a series of related arguments, building on top of one another, that seeks to establish a proposition (research question or statement) in such a way that the proposition cannot be (easily) refuted. - The subject of your PhD should not simply be an application (although in many cases this may well be the evaluation medium). - Generic research statements:

+- The application of X to Y produces an improved result (in the context of Z).